ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

 The Basic contract provides the Blockchain contract code that is required for an asset that is in transit and is also being tracked as it moves from one location to another.
 In this example, the following asset data is tracked:

-- Unique alphanumeric id that identifies the asset
+- Unique alphanumeric ID that identifies the asset
 - Location
 - Temperature
 - Carrier